 There’s no shortage of engagement ring myths.
 Here are some of the more common ones: Bigger diamonds always look better than smaller ones.
 Round brilliants are the best.
 Diamonds are unbreakable.
 True?
 False?
-We investigate.
+We investigate these myths and deliver the facts.

 In this blog, we examine the following engagement ring myths: